Statistics & methodology glossary

 - The portion of raw-rating variance explained by "which reviewer is rating" rather than "which product is being rated."
 Per-reviewer z-score normalization mathematically zeros the reviewer main effect, leaving only the product-quality signal plus residual noise.

-- Rankquant's headline aggregate.
+- Rankquant's one aggregate, and the quantity every published figure is built from.
 The unweighted mean z-score across every qualifying reviewer of a product.
-Every reviewer counts equally.
+Every reviewer counts equally; there is no credibility weighting and no per-source multiplier anywhere in the pipeline.
 Answers: "What does the crowd think, relative to each reviewer's own scale?"

 - Source weight (w_s)